 If we navigate to our code-behind, we will discover that our Static Results definition has been updated to include our error condition for our Send an email V2 action.
 As a result, our Happy path configuration has been removed.
 Something to consider as you are building out your test scenarios.

 In this post, we discussed using a recent Static results feature that allows developers to mock-up responses from specific actions.
-This allows developers to build out higher quality logic apps, as a result of scenario-based testing.
+This allows developers to build out higher quality Azure Logic Apps, as a result of scenario-based testing.

 One area of opportunity is allowing for different ‘profiles’ to use or to support a collection of tests.
 Currently, you can include only 1 scenario per action.
 As a result, you end up creating copies of your logic apps in order to build out multiple positive or negative path scenarios.
 You certainly do not want to have multiple copies of your logic app, so this creates a constraint on how many different testing paths you can support.